-9.5.1 The Proposed Development comprises the construction, operation and decommissioning of a Carbon Capture Usage and Storage (CCUS) project comprising up to three gas-fired Combined Cycle Gas Turbines (CCGTs) generating stations with a net electrical output capacity of up to 2.1 GW (abated) together with equipment required for the capture and compression of carbon dioxide (CO2) emissions from the generating stations.
+- 9.5.1 The Proposed Development comprises the construction, operation and decommissioning of the landward elements of a Carbon Capture Utilisation and Storage (CCUS) project comprising a low carbon power station together with equipment required for the capture and compression of carbon dioxide (CO2) emissions. - 9.5.2 In addition, there is a need for supporting infrastructure and connections to facilitate the Proposed Development and to integrate it to a wider industrial carbon capture network in Teesside, the construction of which also forms part of this project.
+Further details on the key elements of the Proposed Development are discussed in Chapter 4: Proposed Development (ES Volume I, Document.
+Ref.
+6.2). - 9.5.3 The design of the Proposed Development at this stage of the project incorporates a degree of flexibility in the dimensions and configurations of

-- 9.5.2 In addition, there is a need for supporting infrastructure and connections to facilitate the Proposed Development and to integrate it to a wider industrial carbon capture network in Teesside, the construction of which also forms part of this project.
-Further details on the key elements of the Proposed Development are discussed in Chapter 4: Proposed Development (PEI Report, Volume I). - 9.5.3 The design of the Proposed Development at this stage of the project incorporates a degree of flexibility in the dimensions and configurations of buildings and structures to allow for the future selection of the preferred technology and contractor. - 9.5.4 In order to ensure a robust assessment of the likely significant environmental effects of the Proposed Development, the supporting Environmental Impact Assessment (EIA) is being undertaken adopting the principles of the 'Rochdale Envelope' approach where appropriate.
+- buildings and structures to allow for the future selection of the preferred technology and contractor. - 9.5.4 In order to ensure a robust assessment of the likely significant environmental effects of the Proposed Development, the supporting Environmental Impact Assessment (EIA) has being undertaken adopting the principles of the 'Rochdale Envelope' approach where appropriate.
 This involves assessing the maximum (or where relevant, minimum) parameters for the elements where flexibility needs to be retained (building dimensions for example).
-Justification for the need to retain flexibility in certain parameters is outlined in Chapter 6: Need, Alternatives and Design Evolution (PEI Report, Volume I).
+Justification for the need to retain flexibility in certain parameters is outlined in Chapter 6: Alternatives and Design Evolution (ES Volume I, Document.
+Ref.
+6.2).